Professor of Religious Studies

-Leela’s second monograph (in progress), titled The Audacious Raconteur, builds an archive from the unofficial anthropology and literary writings of three little-known Indian scholars in late colonial India.
-These writers, who constitute the figure of the “audacious raconteur,” published novels, plays, folktale collections, oral epics, and biographies in English and in Indian languages between 1880 and 1930.
-Through a close study of their key writings, the book will argue that these writers creatively used the very language, genres, and paradigms of the West to reclaim concepts of religion and history through indigenous understandings of the sacred, of the social, and of time.
-As such, the audacious raconteur was a political subject whose intellectual sovereignty displays the unreachability of the colonial knowledge-project.
+Leela’s second book titled The Audacious Raconteur: Sovereignty and Storytelling in Colonial India (Cornell University Press, 2020) builds an archive from the unofficial anthropology and literary writings of three little-known Indian scholars in late colonial India, and from the recorded oral narrations of a Goan Christian ayah.
+Through a close study of these narrators, who constitute the figure of the “audacious raconteur,” the book argues that audacious raconteurs wrested back concepts of religion, culture and history through experiential understandings of those concepts—and accomplished this re-appropriation using the very language, genres, and Enlightenment paradigms of the West.
+As such, the audacious raconteur was a political subject whose sovereignty in the realm of creativity displays the unreachability of the colonial knowledge-project.
 The book benefited from a surprising turn with the discovery of descendants of the writers.
 Conversations with families help us see why the audacious raconteur continues to be an ethical figure necessary in modern life.

 Leela is fluent in the Indian languages of Telugu, Kannada, Marathi, and Hindi.
-She was the inaugural director for the Duke Center for Civic Engagement, served on the Board of the Center for Documentary Studies for many years, and served on the steering committee of the university-wide Mellon-funded transformative humanities initiative at Duke called Humanities Writ Large.
+She was the inaugural faculty director for the Duke Center for Civic Engagement, and has served on the Board of the Center for Documentary Studies for many years, the steering committee of the university-wide Mellon-funded transformative humanities initiative at Duke called Humanities Writ Large, the Executive Committee of the Graduate Faculty, and on the American Academy of Religion's Board of Directors.

 Prasad, L. Poetics of Conduct: Oral Narrative and Moral Being in a South Indian Town.
 Columbia University Press, 2007.

 Prasad, L., et al. Gender and Story in South India.
 Edited by Leela Prasad et al., State University of New York Press, Albany, NY., 2006.

 Prasad, L. Live Like the Banyan Tree: Images of the Indian American Experience.
 Philadelphia: The Balch Institute for Ethnic Studies., 1999.

 Prasad, Leela.
 “Constituting Ethical Subjectivities.”
 The Cambridge Companion to Religious Studies, edited by Robert A. Orsi, Cambridge University Press, 2011, pp. 360–79.

 Prasad, Leela.
 “Ethical Subjects: Time, Timing, and Tellability.”
 Ethical Life in South Asia, edited by Anand Pandian and Daud Ali, Bloomington, IN: Indiana University Press, 2010, p. pp.174-191.